ClaudiuPapasteri/cpapasteri.github.io/content/post/2021-11-20-a-google-colab-rnotebook-boilerplate/index.en.markdown

 ### Motivation

 [Google Colab](https://research.google.com/colaboratory/faq.html) is a great free could computing resource.
-The best part is that it uses Jupyter-like Notebooks that support R runtime out of the box (no need to install kernel or anything), and these notebooks life in your Google Drive <i class="fab fa-google-drive"></i>.
+The best part is that it uses Jupyter-like Notebooks that support R runtime out of the box (no need to install kernel or anything), and these notebooks live in your Google Drive <i class="fab fa-google-drive"></i>.

 Me and my colleagues use different scripts that needed to be run periodically or on schedule.
 The problem is that some colleagues do not have R installed and aren't really interested in the code.
 So for several projects I just bundled up the scripts with an [RPortable](https://sourceforge.net/projects/rportable/) and batch file to run the scrips.
 Needless to say this was not very efficient.